pyang4071/ECE302-What-a-Farm/README.md

 # ECE303-What-a-Farm

 This project is a rice farm wireless sensor network simulation on a 50m by 50m field using the 802.11b 1 Mbps physical link layer.
-THe effective maximum threshold is approximately 600 Kbps.
+The effective maximum threshold is approximately 600 Kbps.
 THe routing protocol used is the Ad-hoc On-demand Distance Vector (AODV) protocol.

 There are a bases of 25 nodes which may change based on the experiment.
 The nodes are 1 coordinator, 10 routers, 9 MCP sensors, 4 leaf-wetness sensors, and 1 solar irradiance sensor.